pgtipping/Synthalyst/memory-bank/progress.md

 ## Known Issues

-1. Mock Prisma Client
+1. Mock Prisma Client (FIXED)

-   - ❌ Linter errors in mock implementation (multiple "Unexpected any" type errors)
+   - ✅ Linter errors in mock implementation (multiple "Unexpected any" type errors)
-   - ❌ Need to add proper TypeScript interfaces for mock storage
+   - ✅ Need to add proper TypeScript interfaces for mock storage
-   - ❌ Need to improve error handling in the mock implementation
+   - ✅ Need to improve error handling in the mock implementation
-   - ❌ Need to standardize the mock implementation pattern for other API tests
+   - ✅ Need to standardize the mock implementation pattern for other API tests

 2. JD Developer